fuzz/etcdon/README.md

 Copy the files listed in `etc/gathered-config-files` from the server into the local/ directory.
 You may wish to call this from cron periodically on your local machine.

+### bin/gather-secrets

+Copy `.env.production` from the server into the local/ directory.
+This only needs to be run once, though running it again won't hurt anything.
+You should avoid exposing this file, checking it into a public git repository, etc.

 ### bin/gather-user-files